jaraco/inflect/README.rst

 words, and most initialisms.

 It is also possible to inflect numerals (1,2,3) to ordinals (1st, 2nd, 3rd)
-and to English words ("one", "two", "three").
+or to English words ("one", "two", "three").

 In generating these inflections, ``inflect.py`` follows the Oxford English Dictionary and the guidelines in Fowler's Modern English